I'm not so indifferent – it's just a trick of the light.

 Every unrelated fear and pent up accusation had tumbled out of her without rhyme or reason.
 Mike averted his gaze from the pair of them uncomfortably while Tim still stared at her, aghast.

 "What are you-, for fuck's sa-, I can't even- bleh-," Tim started and aborted at least four sentences as he struggled to answer her wild charges.
 "Daisy, what the bloody hell are you on about?!"

 "I've always been second best for you, Tim-"

 "-All you've ever cared about is the flat-"

 "IT WAS YOUR IDEA!"
 Tim shouted at her in incredulous anger.

 "I should go," Mike mumbled, standing quickly and moving towards the door.

 "What?
 Mike, no," Tim protested.
 "What about our game?
-You're our friend, it's alright if you hear this-"
+You're our friend, it's all right if you hear this-"

 "I'm sure I'll still be able to hear you upstairs," Mike said, and disappeared into the hall, shutting the door behind him.

 Tim rounded on Daisy as soon as Mike had gone.
-"Oh, thanks, Daisy," he said sarcastically.
+"Oh, thanks, Daisy, nice work" he said sarcastically.
 "I don't suppose you want to take his place?"